code-423n4/2023-02-ethos-findings/data/ABA-Q.md

 - protocol may use the function to remove a strategy from withdrawal.
 This must be documented
 - although the strategy is removed from queue, it still exists and is operated with within the Vault
 - if only a reordering is intended, a check/parameter to ensure same-size queue can facilitate a more safe transition
+- a revoked strategy can be added to the queue

 ##### Instances (1)